Councillor Kelly McCaw

 Belleville Police Services Board

-The Belleville Police Service Board is a five-member civilian board that governs the Belleville Police Service.
-Under the Police Services Act, the Board is responsible for providing adequate and effective police services to the citizens of the City of
+The Belleville Police Services Board is a five-member civilian board that governs the Belleville Police Service.
+Under the Police Services Act, the Board is responsible for providing adequate and effective police services to the citizens of the City of Belleville.

 The Belleville Police Services Board has five members: two Provincial appointees, two Council appointees, and one member of the community as appointed by Council.